Where will I be working?

 We expect our volunteers to be able to work at trailheads without direct supervision.
 Volunteers will be working in pairs, so you will never be alone at a trailhead.
 Additionally, Trailhead Ambassador program staff will be available via phone and able to come to the trailhead to assist you should the need arise.

-Do I have to have hiked these trails to be an Ambassador?
+Do I need to have visited these specific trails or Sno-Parks to be an Ambassador?

 Will training be provided?